 Navigating the path to becoming an executive-level leader can be challenging.

-C-Suite executives not only need comprehensive business acumen.
+C-suite executives not only need comprehensive business acumen.
 They also must be agile, resilient, and forward-thinking in order to make wise business decisions in an increasingly complex and volatile world.

 Approximately 30 fellows are selected each year.
 The cost to participate is $10,000; some scholarships are available.
 Applicants must commit to attending all of the fellowship sessions (which start in September), have the potential to grow within their business, and be willing to be active participants in the Bowe Fellowship Alumni Network.